-As a parent, you want your son to grow up to be a person of worth, who is a self-reliant, dependable, and caring individual.
+As a parent, you want your son or daughter to grow up to be a person of worth, who is a self-reliant, dependable, and caring individual.
 As your son moves from Tiger Cubs to Cub Scouting, you will find that Scouting has these same goals in mind for him.
 Since 1910, Cub Scouting has been weaving lifetime values into fun and educational activities designed to assist parents in strengthening character, developing good citizenship, enhancing physical fitness, and building self-esteem and ethical values in youth.

-Imagine a program that can help your son learn, grown, and mature while he is having fun.
+Imagine a program that can help your Cub Scout learn, grown, and mature while he is having fun.
 There are activities in which you and he can participate together with the rest of the family and get to know each other even better.
 This is exactly what Scouting is.
 Every activity gives you and your son the chance to discover and share together.

 - Develop new mental skills from reading and writing, to planning and organizing.

 - A greater understanding of other people and the world around them.

 - A system of values that will help them grow and make good decisions.